In December 2022, VERSES AI set forth a sweeping vision for artificial intelligence based on a distributed, collective real-time knowledge…

 Dr. Karl J. Friston is a British neuroscientist and theoretician known for his contributions to the fields of neuroimaging and computational neuroscience, as well as being one of the most notable scientists in the field of Human Brain Mapping.
 He is also the Professor of Neuroscience at University College London and the Scientific Director of the Wellcome Trust Centre for Neuroimaging.
-Most recently, he joined VERSES Technologies as Chief Scientist, leading the development of their next-generation Artificial Intelligence – and what’s most exciting — a clear roadmap to Artificial General Intelligence — the holy grail of AI.
+Most recently, he joined VERSES AI as Chief Scientist, leading the development of their next-generation Artificial Intelligence – and what’s most exciting — a clear roadmap to Artificial General Intelligence — the holy grail of AI.

 Dr. Friston is an authority on brain imaging and the most cited neuroscientist in the world due to his groundbreaking technical contributions and inventions which approach understanding the architecture of intelligent systems and how the brain processes information by relating them to biological design principles found throughout the human body and nature, itself.